Kobayashi, Miyazaki: Climate

 Kobayashi has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 The average annual temperature in Kobayashi is 16.3 C. The average annual rainfall is 2774.1 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 26.4 C, and lowest in January, at around 5.8 C. The highest temperature ever recorded in Kobayashi was 38.3 C on 18 August 2020; the coldest temperature ever recorded was -8.7 C on 25 January 2016.

 Demographics

 Per Japanese census data, the population of Kobayashi in 2020 is 43,670 people.
 Kobayashi has been conducting censuses since 1920.

-Industry

-Products

-Kobayashi is famous for producing pears.